 Alcohol and drugs play major parts in many teen suicides.
 Although substance experimentation is common among adolescents, some teens use alcohol and drugs in attempts to cope with stress and depression.
 While about one-fifth of all teens consider suicide, more than two-thirds of those who attempt it are heavy users of drugs, alcohol or both.
-In fact, substances are directly involved in up to half of all suicides among teens.
-Parents should take care to understand the importance of this problem and take steps to resolve it when necessary.
+In fact, substances are directly involved in up to half of all teen suicides Parents should take care to understand the importance of this problem and take steps to resolve it when necessary.

-Alcohol, Drugs and Depression in Teens
+Alcohol, Drugs, and Depression in Teens

 Depression can cause an array of symptoms that teens may not know how to address in healthy ways.
 Signs of depression include mood swings, social withdrawal, exhaustion and poor performance at school.
 In some depressed teens, rebellious behavior becomes an outlet for serious depression.
 Alcohol and drugs are often associated with rebellion, and many teens initially use these substances in order to act out.
 When teens rely on these substances to hide from the pain they are feeling, they may become more socially isolated, depressed and potentially suicidal.

-How Substances Make Suicide More Likely
+How Substances Make Teen Suicides More Likely

 Symptoms of Depression and Substance Abuse Can Converge

 The symptoms of depression and substance abuse are often similar.
 Both depressed and substance-abusing teens may alienate family and friends, lose interest in previously enjoyed activities, begin failing in school and display frequent signs of sadness.
-When parents recognize these symptoms in their teenaged children, they should assess the situation to determine whether drugs and alcohol are involved.
+When parents recognize these symptoms in their teenage children, they should assess the situation to determine whether drugs and alcohol are involved.
 Over time, both depression and substance abuse can also lead to each other.